 Dennis Atkins has covered Queensland politics from a national and state perspective for almost three decades.
-Dennis was also the national political editor of The Courier-Mail from 2000 to 2005 and National Affairs Editor from 2007 until he left the paper in June this year.
+Dennis was also the national political editor of The Courier-Mail from 2000 to 2005 and National Affairs Editor from 2007 until he left the paper in 2019.
 Dennis has also been a regular guest on The Insiders’ Sunday morning couch since early 2008.
 His career as a political journalist stretches back to Adelaide in the late 1970s.

 Michael Blucher | Sports and Business